How Much Does a Funeral Cost

 Transportation and Miscellaneous Expenses

-Cremation is often chosen as a way to reduce funeral costs, but it doesn’t automatically make everything “cheap.”
-A full funeral with viewing, followed by cremation, can still cost several thousand dollars once all services, facilities, and extras are included.
+Burial and cremation can both be affordable or expensive depending on the choices you make.
+In general, cremation is often selected as a way to reduce overall costs, but it doesn’t automatically make everything “cheap.”
+A full funeral with viewing followed by cremation can still cost several thousand dollars once all services, facility use, and extras are included.

 How Much Does a Funeral Cost If You Plan Ahead?